mattharr/learning-to-code-links/README.md

 Link | Notes
 -----|------
 https://www.freecodecamp.com/ | Be good to improve on js, and try out node.
-Also has stuff on SQL, CSS, React and D3.
+Also has stuff on SQL, CSS, React and D3. https://www.codewars.com/ | Good to improve understanding of different languages.
+A nice set of debugging trials to work through.